Squad-SOL/express-api-deployment-guide/README.md

 ## Creating Mlab addon

--  [ ] Run heroku create:addons with mongolab:sandbox `$ heroku addons:create mongolab:sandbox`
+-  [ ] Run heroku addons:create with mongolab:sandbox `$ heroku addons:create mongolab:sandbox`

 The first time you run the above command you'll see a message like this: